fbpx

 Butterfly Program

 Volunteers work with staff to maintain the Garden structures and facilities.
 Often involves use of hand tools, power tools, and other gardening related tools.
 Experience using maintenance tools such as tractors, zero turn lawn mowers, string trimmers, hedge trimmers, chain saws, and leaf blowers is preferred.
 Ability to lift 50 lbs. preferred.
+All work is done outside.

 My Impact Tutorial